 - Outline stamps - the two types of stamps we mentioned above are typically solid image stamps and don't need coloring.
 Outline image stamps are, as the name suggests, outlines of designs for you to color.
 These can be a great way to add your own color to your scrapbook page and a are a way to make your scrapbook page truly different.
 Many people enjoy the meditative effect of coloring and find this a relaxing addition to the scrapbooking project.
 Outline stamps can be colored in a whole variety of ways.
 You can use marker pens, pencils, decorating chalks (or pastels) or even watercolor paint.
 The type of coloring method you use will determine the finished effect of your scrapbook page.

 - Solid design stamps - these are stamps with designs which you can simply ink and stamp and not worry about having to add color later.
 These will add bold dashes of color to your scrapbook page and are perfect for adding decorative embellishments to your page.

-- Journalling stamps - journalling stamps are stamps which have been designed specifically for journalling and these are ideal for using in scrapbooking projects.
-Journalling stamps will often have lines for text and perhaps key words to use as labels.
+- Journaling stamps - journalling stamps are stamps which have been designed specifically for journaling and these are ideal for using in scrapbooking projects.
+Journaling stamps will often have lines for text and perhaps keywords to use as labels.
 Journalling rubber stamps are useful if you worry about wobbly writing and don't want to draw lines on your page.